Jackk81524/sweat-social/README.md

 **Gamification**: Progress is incentivized through unlockable badges, rewarding users for their achievements.

 **Profile Customization**: Users can personalize their profiles and connect with friends within the app.

-Our application fosters a supportive environment for users to track their fitness journeys, connect with others, and stay motivated towards their goals!

 ## Directory Structure